V01D-NULL/OS_EFI/README.md

 **NOTE :** This has only been tested on windows with GCC 9.2 ( no cross-compiler needed )

+**NOTE 2 :** The UEFI Specs on page 29 explain about the Hardware to UEFI State.
+This means, on windows, do NOT use the -Wno-red-zone switch on your GCC.
+Linux however ignores the UEFI standard, and uses that switch by default.
+This explains why many OS Devs are having alignment issues.

 MinGWx64 ( GCC )

 https://nuwen.net/mingw.html